 Students applying for the Bachelor of Music degree program present transcripts, test scores, and recommendations before playing an audition.
-The details of this process may be found at peabody.jhu.edu/admissions.
+The details of this process may be found at the Admissions website.
 Students applying for the Bachelor of Music degree program should meet the following criteria: